-- About Axiom Software: Opens the About box for Axiom. - Favorites and Recent Items: When used in a Web Client Navigation task pane, the lists of favorites and recent items are automatically filtered to only show web-applicable content. - Navigation: Several commands are available to navigate to certain areas of the Web Client, such as the Table Manager or Intelligence Center. - Plan File Directory and Process Directory: Opens the Plan File Directory web page or the Process Directory web page for a specified file group. - Separator: Use this command to place a separator line between items in the Navigation panel.
+- Navigation: Several commands are available to navigate to certain areas of the Web Client, such as the Table Manager or Intelligence Center. - Plan File Directory and Process Directory: Opens the Plan File Directory web page or the Process Directory web page for a specified file group.

 - You can add shortcuts to top-level items if the item does not have child items, but the task pane editor does not allow dragging and dropping items from the Axiom Explorer pane to the top level.
-You must use Add New Item > New top level section first, then use the Shortcut Target property to assign the desired file, folder, or command. - When the Navigation panel is viewed by a user, if a top-level item has no visible children underneath it (because of items being hidden due to security permissions), then the top-level item will also be hidden.
+You must use Add New Item > New top level section first, then use the Shortcut Target property to assign the desired file, folder, or command. - When the Navigation menu is viewed by a user, if a top-level item has no visible children underneath it (because of items being hidden due to security permissions), then the top-level item will also be hidden. - The About Axiom Software and Separator commands are available to be added to web navigation task panes, but they are no longer supported and will not display. - The Custom Symbol property is available for web navigation items, but the symbols will not be rendered in the Navigation menu.
+This is a deprecated feature.